MAVProxyUser/PixyElks-SkyPixel-/README.md

 </map>
 ```

 You may note that the dji.pilot.xml only makes use of base64 encoding to *protect* the end users credentials.
-It is assumed that iOS / android provide the security, or that the device is not jailbroken implying the app is properly sandboxed.
+It is assumed that iOS / android provide the security, or that the device is not jailbroken or rooted, implying the app is properly sandboxed.

 Sniffing the login request, as mentioned above yields the end users credentials.
-If insteast the token is sent, it can simply be reused to gan access to the service sans password.
+If instead the token is sent, it can simply be reused to gan access to the service sans password.

 ![Cred Jack](https://pbs.twimg.com/media/B88fGXuIcAIHwIq.jpg)